jgreenrise/swift/IsItPrime/ReadMe.md

-This app calculates checks, whether entered number is prime or not.
+This app checks, whether entered number is prime or not.

 ![alt tag](ScreenShot_1.png)